 If you’re having a baby in South Africa, this guide will explain South-African prenatal and postnatal care, and services you can benefit from along the way.

-If you have a baby in South Africa, you should research the rules regarding parental leave, child benefits, the birth register, and more.
+If you have a baby in South Africa, research the rules regarding parental leave, child benefits, and the birth register.
 This guide supports you on your journey to parenthood.

-For expats with private health insurance, maternity care in South Africa is of a high standard.
-There will be just a few differences from the process you might be used to at home.
+For expats with private health insurance in South Africa, maternity care in South Africa is of a high standard.
+There are just a few differences from the process back home.

 As with other forms of healthcare in South Africa, public services lag behind those offered by private hospitals.
 Here, we explain the common processes involved when having a baby in South Africa: